 January 12 through February 2, 2013

 The Cultural Council provides a sneak preview of two kinetic artists, Cork Marcheschi and Ralfonso, whose work will be on display in the International Kinetic Art Exhibit and Symposium held in Boynton Beach, FL.
 This major art event will transcend typical art fairs, bringing international attention to South Florida.
 The larger exhibition will focus on educational and technilogical advancements in art.
 The exhibition and symposium runs from February 8-10, 2013, and will educate and engage a diverse audience about public art.
-Please their website, www.intlkineticartevent.org, for more information and to view the schedule of events.
+Visit www.intlkineticartevent.org for more information and to view the schedule of events.